lwjohnst86/nefa-code/doc/manuscript.md

 converted to or maintained IFG or IGT status over the 6 years.
 <!-- maintain vs convert -->

-Figure  1 shows the compositional distribution of NEFA in the study participants.
+Fig.  1 shows the compositional distribution of NEFA in the study participants.
 Four individual NEFA made up the vast majority (89.3%) of the total NEFA fraction.
 The largest contributors were 18:1n-9 (36.6%), 16:0 (23.5%), 18:0 (15.2%), and 18:2n-6 (14%).
-Raw concentration values are shown in Supplemental Table S  2.
+Raw concentration values are shown in ESM Table  2.
-All individual NEFA as well as the total fraction had correlations that ranged from weak to null (r<0.3) with participant characteristics (see Supplemental Figure S  2).
+All individual NEFA as well as the total fraction had correlations that ranged from weak to null (r<0.3) with participant characteristics (see ESM Fig.  2).

 ## GEE modeling

-A number of associations were seen in the unadjusted GEE models (see Supplemental Figure S  3), particularly for NEFA modeled as a concentration.
+A number of associations were seen in the unadjusted GEE models (see ESM Fig.  3), particularly for NEFA modeled as a concentration.
-While full model adjustment (Figure  2) attenuated most of these associations, total NEFA, 16:0, 18:1n-9, and 18:2n-6 (all as nmol/mL) continued to show negative associations with IGI/IR and ISSI-2.
+While full model adjustment (Fig.  2) attenuated most of these associations, total NEFA, 16:0, 18:1n-9, and 18:2n-6 (all as nmol/mL) continued to show negative associations with IGI/IR and ISSI-2.
 Sensitivity analyses revealed that adjustment for WC was responsible for attenuating the